iOS 13: release date and features list

+The iOS 13 release date was announced by Apple today, and it's coming one day ahead of the iPhone 11 launch: Thursday, September 19.

-Apple is announcing the iOS 13 release date right now, and it's likely coming at the top of next week.
+The release date is a bit later than usual, but it's still coming at the top of next week.
 This means you'll still have something to look forward to in September, even if you aren't actually upgrading your smartphone.

 The iOS 13 is likely launching on Monday, September 16, and sure, it's playing second fiddle to new hardware including the iPad 10.2 and the iPhone 11 with a great new camera at today's launch event, but it'll be big news come next week.
 Every iPhone since the iPhone 6S will be able to update to the new software.
 That means more to a whole host of people.